-In February 2016, the World Health Organization announced that the mosquito spread Zika virus a Public Health Emergency of International Concern.
-Symptoms of the Zika virus are typically mild, lasting a few days to a week and can include fever, rash, conjunctivitis and joint pain.
-Zika Virus infection during pregnancy, however, can cause the serious birth defect Microcephaly as well as other fetal brain defects.
+In February 2016, the World Health Organization announced that the mosquito-spread Zika virus a Public Health Emergency of International Concern.
+Symptoms of the Zika virus are typically mild, lasting a few days to a week and can include fever, rash, conjunctivitis, and joint pain.
+Zika Virus infection during pregnancy, however, can cause a serious birth defect Microcephaly as well as other fetal brain defects.

 Here are some quick facts about Zika, according to the CDC

 - There is no vaccine for the Zika virus